vanzasetia/personal-website/src/people/developer-fallacies.md

 Moreover, he continued by saying that the Bible has some seriously sketchy advice.
 He is an atheist.
 I do not blame him if he thinks some verses are sketchy.
 Heydon himself is a questionable person to talk about the Bible.
 He seriously knows nothing about the Bible.
 Yet he tried to tell people about Christianity.
 Do you see the hypocrisy?

+He quoted only one verse and ignored the rest.
+Then, he made a stupid claim.
 He quoted 1 Peter 2:18 as one of the Bible's sketchy advice according to him:

 > Servants, be subject to your masters with all fear; not only to the good and gentle, but also to the froward.
 >